 Fix the Crawl Space Yourself or Hire a Company?

 Water mitigation is not difficult to understand but it is certainly hard back-breaking physical labor.
+You may opt to hire a contractor.
 Consider these factors before taking on the project by yourself:

 - Power: A GFCI outlet must be installed in the crawl space for the sump pump.
 Mitigation companies will not do this.
 It must already be in place or you must contract out an electrician to install it.
 Optionally, you may be able to do your own electrical repairs.

 - Low Ceiling: A crawl space that is between 4 feet and 5 feet high is considered tall.
 Even such a tall crawlspace is very difficult to move around in.
 Many crawl spaces are lower than this height.

 - Heavy Materials: Hundreds of pounds of bagged drain rock must be carried into the crawl space, along with hundreds of feet of perforated pipe.